 You can break the feature in your AirPod settings under Settings > Bluetooth >AirPods.
 Please tap on the (i) next to your AirPods and toggle Automatic Ear Detection off.
 This may reduce battery life since your AirPods will use an equivalent amount of power whether you’re wearing them or not.

-You may also want to undertake to reset your AirPods, as discussed earlier.
-If you think that there is a query together with your AirPods and you cannot resolve this problem, it is best to contact Apple Support for a possible repair or replacement.
+You may also want to undertake to reset your AirPods, as discussed below.
+If you think that there is a query together with your AirPods and you cannot resolve this problem.
+It is best to contact Apple Support for a possible repair or replacement.

 Automatic Ear Detection Not Working